kostas214/Grasscutters-on-android/README.md

 4. Nix-on-droid team for making the application used in this tutorial [Their github page](https://github.com/nix-community/nix-on-droid)
 5. Ibrahim naseem#2635 on discord for helping me test and refine the instructions
 ## Issues
-If you have any issues sumbit them in github under this repository
+If you run into any issues the first thing you should do is restart the server.
+Most issues will likely be fixed If you have any issues sumbit them in github under this repository

 ## DISCLAIMER: